-Plant and equipment are depreciated to their residual values over their estimated useful lives.
-The residual value of an asset is the estimated net amount that the Company would currently obtain from disposal of the asset, if the asset were already of the age and in condition expected at the end of its useful life.
+Property, plant and equipment are depreciated to their residual values over their estimated useful lives.
+The residual value of an asset is the estimated net amount that the Group/Company would currently obtain from disposal of the asset, if the asset were already of the age and in condition expected at the end of its useful life.